 About

-LSU MIND is the Multidisciplinary Institute for Neuroscience Discovery at Louisiana State University.
+LSU MIND is the Multidisciplinary Initiative for Neuroscience Discovery at Louisiana State University.

 The field of neuroscience addresses fundamental questions about the organization and function of the nervous system, as well as changes that occur as a result of development, experience, injury, and disease.
 Increasing our understanding of such phenomena poises us to recognize and promote adaptive patterns in behavior and neurological function, to the benefit of our local community and the greater population.
 Our mission is to coordinate and strengthen research, training, and community outreach opportunities related to neuroscience at LSU.